Martin Luther King, Jr.

 AND

-Because synonyms of “alive,” “joy,” “love” and “peace”—as well as words describing their opposites—were repeated so often in King’s speeches, and because those speeches reached audiences around the world, they mattered as much as his near perfect intentions.
+Because synonyms of “alive,” “joy,” “love” and “peace”—as well as words describing their opposites—were repeated so often in King’s speeches, and in newspapers of his time, they mattered as much as his near perfect intentions.
 A word frequency imbalance that appeared modest on paper became profound in lived experience, shaping tone, atmosphere, and emotional weight.

 Words like “alive,” “joy,” “love” and “peace” matter more than they may seem at first.